 One may touch food and engage in its preparation, but not taste it to determine whether it requires salt/spices.
-However, when preparing food for a Seudas Mitzvah scheduled for the night following the fast, one may taste the food if needed, provided that all of these conditions are met:
+However, when preparing food for Shabbos, one may taste the food if necessary, provided that all of these conditions are met:

 - One expels it without swallowing.

-- One tastes only an absolute minimum.
+- One tastes an absolute minimum.

 - One does not taste more than 86 ml in total throughout the day.